perfectprice/perfectprice-docs/data-formats/car_rental.md

 ### 3 Formats

+The data will end up in the below formats to be consumed and used by our AI.
+Some customizations are possible.
+Remember, we can help get the data into the right format even if your system cannot.

+#### 3.1 Historical exports

+Historical exports serve to either backfill months or years of data or to give Perfect Price's team a sample of data so we can provide better guidance in architecting a scalable, stable method of sending data.

 For one time, historical exports, we can accept 3 formats:
 * JSON (preferred)
 * XML
 * CSV (best for direct SQL exports)

-Our system will map your fields to the fields that are expected.
-See below for required and optional fields.
+If a CSV, our system will map your fields to the fields that are expected.
+This can be a more brittle method of data transfer and we recommenda against it for complex data structures or any data structure to be used on an ongoing basis that may change.

-For ongoing updates, you can set up an API or webservice that we can query on a regular basis, or which pushes updates to our system when a change occurs.
-Changes include:
+#### 3.2 Ongoing updates

+For ongoing updates, we can accept the same 3 formats, with conditions:
+* JSON (preferred) - ideally, in API/webservice
+* XML - API/webservice preferred
+* CSV - Direct export or FTP dump.

+The ideal method is always an API or webservice to send us incremental data, or for us to query for data updated since the last query.
+This is less efficient than a 1-time data export, but a well architected API or Webservice could support large batch transfers.

+Examples of when you would push new data to us, or what we would be querying to find updates for include:
 * new bookings (reservations)
-* new rentals or pickups
+* new rentals or pickups (pickups or contracts)
 * new returns
-* changes in availability of a car (recall, repair, delivery, acquisition, disposal, etc.)
+* changes in availability of a vehicle (recall, repair, delivery, acquisition, disposal, etc.)
+* vehicles added or removed to the system

 Batch updates or individual updates are both ok.
+The closer to real time, the better the AI can react.

 #### 4 Raw Data Requirements

-We need to estimate demand for each car, rate code or vehicle class to optimize.
-Therefore we need comprehensive information across several categories:
+The AI needs at a minimum the same information a human would look at, but it needs it to be accurate and complete.
+For example if you have a clever way of removing vehicles for repair by, say, setting up a rental for $0 to a John Repair, it will affect the AI (yes, true story!).

+In all cases we __strongly prefer raw data__.
+That is, the actual transactions.
+It is easier and preferable for us to make computations on our side rather than work from already computed numbers.
+For example, giving us the start and end mileage on each reservation is much better than just giving an average mileage per rental across your entire fleet.
+Our system is capable of optimizing using mileage on a vehicle, day, day of week, month of year, and location basis in a way that humans cannot possibly achieve.

+We need comprehensive information across several categories, which follow.
+Note that some information is duplicative or not required at all, but we include everything for comprehensiveness.
+Easier to set this up once than to have to go in and redo it.

 #### 4.1 Vehicles